cgiachalis/mlpack.Rpkg/README.md

-# Rcpp package with mlpack library
+# R package with 'mlpack' library

-A small demo package that calls a `C++`function that uses the mlpack's functionality and integrates with `R` via `Rcpp` framework.
+A small R demo package that calls a `C++` function with mlpack's functionality which integrates with `R` via `Rcpp` framework.

 ## Installation